 Help is a text away

-So far, Block Island is one of the safest places to be as the world fights against the Corona Virus.
+So far, Block Island is one of the safest places to be as the world fights against the Corona virus.
 Being trapped in paradise, however, does not mean that our lives are less stressful.
 Many of us have not been able to visit our loved ones, especially those in nursing home facilities.
-We also worry for the safety and well-being of our workers in the front lines: police, firefighters, rescue team, healthcare workers, grocery store attendants, and postal workers.
-In addition, the response to the Virus has given us an X-ray view into the inequalities which have long existed in our society, laying bare a picture of those who are the most vulnerable: our Hispanic community, people of color, and the disadvantaged.
+We also worry for the safety and well-being of our workers on the front lines: police, firefighters, rescue team, healthcare workers, grocery store attendants, and postal workers.
+In addition, the response to the virus has given us an X-ray view into the inequalities that have long existed in our society, laying bare a picture of those who are the most vulnerable: our Hispanic community, people of color, and the disadvantaged.
 All of us are facing an uncertain future: what will the new normal look like for our families and community?
 When will it be safe to work, go to school, visit friends and family?
 It is no small wonder that our mental health is under attack.
-Fortunately, Block Island has behavior health services available, both in-person as well as through Telemedicine.
-At this time, however, I wish to highlight a lesser known service, one that is free and available in all 50 states.
+Fortunately, Block Island has behavioral health services available, both in-person as well as through telemedicine.
+At this time, however, I wish to highlight a lesser-known service, one that is free and available in all 50 states.
 It is easy to use, immediately available, regardless of age, gender, religion, sexual orientation, political affiliation, etc. It is called the Crisis Text Line.

 To use the Crisis Text line, simply text any word, such as School, or Home to 741741.
 A trained crisis counselor will respond quickly through a secure platform.

 Please share this information with your friends, family, school, workplace, as well as places of worship.
 In the meantime, keep yourself and others safe and well.